 The EWP Program is a recovery effort aimed at relieving imminent hazards to life and property caused by floods, fires, windstorms, and other natural disasters.
 All projects must have a project sponsor.
 NRCS may bear up to 75 percent of the eligible construction cost of emergency measures (90 percent within limited-resource areas as identified by the U.S. Census data).
-The remaining costs must come from local sources and can be in the form of cash or in-kind services.
+The remaining costs must come from the project sponsor.